 The Executive Vice President of this bank’s consumer lending group, along with the bank’s CFO, reached out to The Lab.
 They sought lean corporate finance team transformation.
 They also sought the application of lean principles to their individual business unit finance function teams.

 The Lab set to work, bringing a lean approach to this bank.
-The scope of the project was extensive.
-It spanned 2,000 finance-function people across 13 locations, and included functions such as:
+The scope of the finance transformation project was extensive.
+It spanned 2,000 finance-operations people across 13 locations, and included functions such as:

 - Finance shared services.